-Figure 11 below shows the top ten leading causes of death amongst those 65 and over.
+Figure 11 below shows the leading causes of death for adults over 65 years of age in Broward County, Florida.

-Source: "Major Causes of Death for 2018."
-Broward County, Florida."
-Florida Charts.
+Source: "Resident Deaths by Leading Causes of Death by Year", Broward County, Florida 2020.
+Florida Health Charts.
 Florida Department of Health.
-Web.
-Aug.2019.
+23 Nov 2022.